Head coach: Salary

 As of 2023, the average annual salary for a head coach in the National Football League is approximately $6.6 million annually.
 The salary for an NFL head coach can range from $5 million to over $18 million per year.
 As of 2024, the highest paid NFL head coach is Andy Reid, the head coach of the Kansas City Chiefs.

 Association football

-Arne Slot, head coach of Liverpool F.C.
+Andoni Iraola, head coach of Liverpool F.C.

 In association football, a head coach has the same responsibilities as in any other sport.
 For instance, in European countries, a head coach usually picks their coaching staff.
 The main difference is a head coach usually works with a director of football, with the latter responsible for player recruitment and negotiating contracts.
 In the United Kingdom, these roles are sometimes combined in the position of manager.

 In some countries, an individual may be granted a position as a senior coach and act as the first assistant to the head coach or run a junior squad in the club.
 In the absence of a head coach, a senior coach can temporarily take over as an interim head coach (or caretaker manager).